Doron Almog tells ICEJ of three top Jewish Agency priorities

 Helping olim and Israel

-This practice has continued with the 32,000 olim who came to Israel over the past year, and the ICEJ has donated NIS 4 million to the Jewish Agency for aliya purposes.
+This practice has continued with the 32,000 olim who came to Israel over the past year, with the ICEJ donating NIS 4 million to the Jewish Agency for aliyah purposes.

-In addition to covering fares for olim from the former Soviet Union, Ethiopia, France, and South Africa, the ICEJ donated five new ambulances to Israel this year.
+In addition to paying the fares for olim from the former Soviet Union, Ethiopia, France, and South Africa, this year the ICEJ donated five new ambulances to Israel, ATVs for use by firefighters, and has built or repaired 200 underground shelters, said ICEJ Senior Vice President David Parsons.

-They also provided ATVs for firefighters and built or repaired 200 underground shelters.
-David Parsons, Senior Vice President of ICEJ, noted that millions of Christians pray for Israel through a daily prayer service broadcast on social media platforms.
+He noted that millions of Christians pray for Israel through a daily broadcast prayer service conducted by ICEJ on social media platforms.

-He added that the ICEJ has helped to bring 188,000 olim to Israel throughout the years.
+Throughout the years, he added, the ICEJ has helped to bring a total of 188,000 olim to Israel.